katurn1/Predicting_Income_Classification/README.md

 ## Key Insights & Recommendations
 1. The median age for a person making <=50k is 38 and the median for a person makeing >50k is 42.

 What I gather from this is that the longer a person is in the workforce the more likely they are to make >50k.
-Most people who are in a carrer tend to move up in salery over time.
+Most people who are in a carrer tend to move up in salary over time.

 **Recommendation**- 'Grow Smart' could look into targeting and heping people under tne median age of 38.
 ![boxplot income_age](https://user-images.githubusercontent.com/87869709/175128916-e496fe12-72fd-4162-a462-824037064bfa.png)